alejodaraio/lost-ark-map/readme.md

 - Open the App
 - Use the bind Ctrl + H to Show/Hide the map
+- Right click to go back to the previews map.
 - Ctrl + W will close the App.